Dylan-Lawless/hiv/README.md

 2. sc_filter.sh

 The input is a vcf of 16 samples that are genotyped.
+For an example of how to get to this point, see "automatic_exomes.sh".

 First, sc_genotype.sh shows a basic genotype method, similar to what was done by someone else for the input file.
 It then carries on demonstrating how basic filtering is done.